-CPS closing South Loop gifted program
+CPS closing School gifted program

 By Noreen S. Ahmed-Ullah, Chicago TRIBUNE, November 10, 2011